simgrid/simgrid/docs/source/intro_concepts.rst

  - **Debug Real Applications**.
 With real systems, is sometimes difficult to reproduce the exact run leading to the bug that you are tracking.
-SimGrid gives you experimental reproducibility, clairevoyance (you can explore every part of the system, and your probe will not change the simulated state).
+With SimGrid, you are *clairvoyant* about your *reproducible experiments*: you can explore every part of the system, and your probe will not change the simulated state.
 It also makes it easy to mock some parts of the real system that are not under study.

 Depending on the context, you may see some parts of this process as less important, but you should pay close attention if you want to be